ShannonHeylmun/site/content/about/index.md

 ![Prepar3D](prepar3d.jpg)

-Since then, I founded and built one of the worlds first high-tech escape rooms, and have spent over a decade running my own consulting company.
+Since then, I founded and built one of the world's first high-tech escape rooms, and have spent over a decade running my own consulting company.
 I've built mobile apps for the largest accounting software company in the US, open source intelligent tutoring systems for the US government,